jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-08-18-skyzone-sky02x-review-and-setup/index.md

 The front camera has a FOV of 60 degrees and a resolution of 640 x 480.

-The goggles support SD cards up to 32GB for recording DVR and record at 30fps into AVI files.
+The goggles claim to support SD cards up to 32 GB (it works just fine for me with a 64 GB card though) for recording DVR and record at 30fps into AVI files.
 The goggles are pretty light coming in at about 210g.

 The [Skyzone 02X][1] have a lot of different ports to support plenty of different use cases and needs.
 There is a mini HDMI port, micro USB, AV IN and AV OUT, 3.5 mm headphone jack and you will also find the SD card slot in this area.